syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ### Pointer Radius Factor

-The PointerRadiusFactor property decides the radius of the Pointer from the total radius available to render the SfRadialSlider.
+The PointerRadiusFactor property decides the radius of the Pointer from the total radius available to render the UWP Radial or Circular Slider.

 {% tabs %}